 - Teenagers with braces may need to use special toothbrushes and other oral hygiene tools to brush their teeth.
 Talk to your dentist or orthodontist.

 - Older people with arthritis or other problems may have trouble holding a toothbrush or using floss.
 Some people find it easier to use an electric toothbrush.
 Others simply put a bicycle grip or foam tube over the handle of a regular toothbrush to make it easier to hold.

 7. Don’t smoke or use smokeless tobacco.
 Tobacco stains teeth and significantly increases the risk of gum disease and oral cancer.
 If you smoke or use chewing tobacco, consider quitting.
 Counsel your kids not to start.

 - Early signs of oral cancer.
-Nine out of 10 cases of oral cancer can be treated if found early enough.
+Early diagnosis of oral cancer through screening and early detection is critical.
+Survival is much better when the lesion is diagnosed at an early stage.
 Undetected, oral cancer can spread to other parts of the body and become harder to treat.

 - Wear and tear from tooth grinding.
 Called bruxism, teeth grinding may be caused by stress or anxiety.
 Over time, it can wear down the biting surfaces of teeth, making them more susceptible to decay.
 If your teeth show signs of bruxism, your dentist may recommend a mouth guard worn at night to prevent grinding.

 - Signs of gum disease.
-Gum disease, also called gingivitis or periodontitis, is the leading cause of tooth loss in older people.
-“Unfortunately, by the time most people notice any of the warning signs of periodontitis, it’s too late to reverse the damage,” says Sam Low, DDS, professor of periodontology at the University of Florida and president of the American Academy of Periodontology.
+Gum disease, also called gingivitis or periodontitis, is the leading cause of tooth loss.
 Periodically, your dental professional should examine your gums for signs of trouble.